c3060866/bioapp/README.md

 ### Running the project

 Clone the repo using

-'''git clone -b webapp https://github.com/c3060866/bioapp'''
+` git clone -b webapp https://github.com/c3060866/bioapp `

 Install requirements using (Virtual Environment Higly recommened)
-'''pip install -r "requirements.txt"'''
+` pip install -r "requirements.txt" `

 Run the main.py file to start server on localhost:5000

-'''python main.py'''
+` python main.py `
 or
-'''python3 main.py'''
+` python3 main.py `
 incase of a linux system

 Visit http://localhost:5000/ to use the app.